 Model content types

 Model content types for Optimizely CMS using the Optimizely JavaScript SDK.
-You define content types in code, configure their properties, relationships, and search behavior, and then synchronize them to the CMS using the CLI.
+You define content types in code, configure their properties, relationships, and search behavior, and then sync them to the CMS using the CLI.

 Use this approach to keep your content model versioned, reusable, and aligned with your application code.